adntgv/muslim-companion-app/README.md

 **Note:** This README file provides context for developers and outlines the project's vision, features, technology stack, and development guidelines.
 It serves as a reference for understanding the app's purpose and how to set it up and contribute.

+## Development Tasks and Roadmap

+For a detailed breakdown of development tasks, milestones, and current progress, please refer to the `docs/plan.md` file.
+This document contains the comprehensive implementation roadmap and checklist for the project.

 ## **High-Level Overview**

 At a high level, the application consists of:

-1. **Frontend**: A React.js web application that handles the user interface and client-side logic.
+1. **Frontend**: A Next.js web application with TypeScript that handles the user interface and client-side logic.

 2. **Backend**: Firebase services, including Authentication, Firestore (NoSQL database), and Hosting.